Kurdistan seals oil products deal with Baghdad

-BAGHDAD (Reuters) - Iraq’s autonomous Kurdistan said on Thursday it will receive 147,000 barrels of oil products per day, as part of a deal concluded with Baghdad to end a dispute over oil payments.
+BAGHDAD, Sept 20 (Reuters) - Iraq’s autonomous Kurdistan said on Thursday it will receive 147,000 barrels of oil products p e r day, as part of a deal concluded with Baghdad to end a dispute over oil payments.

 The deal, which was first outlined last week, will solve only few points of a broader feud between Baghdad and Kurdistan over oil exports, energy policy and territory which have become increasingly contentious topics.